gaabi16/gaabi16/README.md

-# Hi there, I'm Gabriel 👋
+# Hi there, I'm Gabriel!

  Student at Faculty of Automatic Control and Computer Science, Bucharest.
 Passionate about building practical software solutions and exploring AI.